Uzair-423/DSA-Project/README.md

 Run the main.py file and the GUI window(pygame) will pop up.
 - Choose a suitable block on the grid and click it, [selected block will turn BLUE]
 - - This is the starting block
-- Move mouse to any other location and click again, [selected block will turn PURPLE]
+- Move mouse to any other location and click again, [selected block will turn MAROON]
 - - This the end block
 - **Optional:** Drag mouse on grid, [selected blocks turn BLACK]
 - - These are the barriers